HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

 ![](../../../../assets/HCL_Presentation_Designer_Canvas_Item.png)

-1. Click the **Move** icon to rearrange the elements on the canvas through drag-and-drop
+1. Click the **Move** icon to rearrange the elements on the canvas through drag-and-drop.
 2. Click the **Arrow Up** icon to automatically select the parent of the current element.
 3. Click the **Configure** icon to display additional configuration options for the element.
 4. Click the **Trash** icon to delete the element from the canvas.